Lauki Kofta Curry | Vegan Meatballs In Indian Curry

-Lauki kofta curry is one of the loved food of North India.
-Those who doesn’t like the taste of lauki, can try this recipe.
-Initially I was not very fond of bottle gourd but gradually when I tried variety of recipes from this super food, I started loving it.
+Lauki kofta curry is one of the most loved food in North India.
+Those who don’t like the taste of lauki or bottle gourd can actually try this recipe.
+Initially, I was also not very fond of bottle gourd but gradually when I tried a variety of recipes from this superfood, I started loving it.

-Lauki or bottle gourd is a vegetable of gourd family and it’s extremely beneficial for our health.
-It’s rich in fibre and hence this is one magical veggie if you intend to shred some extra kilos and tone your tummy.
+Lauki or bottle gourd is a vegetable of the gourd family and it’s extremely beneficial for our health.
+It’s rich in fiber and hence this is one magical veggie if you intend to shed some extra kilos and tone your tummy.
 This is zero in carb.
 Bottle gourd is highly recommended for diabetic patients.
-It’s also best substitute of potatoes for diabetic patients.
+It’s also the best substitute for potatoes for diabetic patients.

 Lauki Kofta for Keto Diet

 Bottle gourd is perfect for the keto diet.
 In fact, all gourd family vegetables are advised under the keto diet.
 If you want to know more about the keto diet read my what is keto diet on the blog.